Kanji-Patel/Remote-Desktop-Manager/README.md

 -->Can share connections with other, (From C:\RemoteConnectionDetails.xml, give your connection to other person so it reduces recreating)

 -->Encrypted connection passwords

+For more information please visit : http://totalyinfo.blogspot.com/2014/06/remote-desktop-connection-manager-multi.html

+Please give some donation to developer to create better tools for you : https://gratipay.com/kanji11/